Principal Investigator

 Bio

-Charlotte is excited to be working as an undergraduate intern at the Big Fish Lab.
-She majors in Fisheries and Wildlife in the College of Agriculture at Oregon State University and is a member of the Honors College.
-As of January 2022, she has been performing stomach content analysis for Alexandra McInturf’s research project on salmon shark foraging ecology.
-Charlotte hopes to continue pursuing research careers related to marine megafauna.
+Charlotte was excited to be working as an undergraduate intern at the Big Fish Lab.
+She majored in Fisheries and Wildlife in the College of Agriculture at Oregon State University and was a member of the Honors College.

 Jordon Mercer